ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 Refer to the [Operators](/docs/operators) tutorial for more information on how unary and binary operators work in OCaml.

-In contrast to many mainstream languages, the way OCaml handles mutable data has the following characteristics:
+The way OCaml handles mutable data has the following characteristics:
-* It is not possible to create a non initialized mutable store.
+* It's impossible to create unintialized references.
-* No confusion between actually mutable content and referring name.
-They have different syntax and type.
+* No confusion between mutable content and the reference is possible: They have different syntax and type.

 ### Mutable Fields

 #### Reference are Single Fields Records

-The value `{ contents = 0 }` no only looks like a record.
-It is a record.
+The value `{ contents = 0 }` of type `int ref` not only looks like a record: It is a record.
 Having a look at the way the `ref` type is defined is enlightening:
 ```ocaml
 #show ref;;
 external ref : 'a -> 'a ref = "%makemutable"
 type 'a ref = { mutable contents : 'a; }
 ```

-Starting from the bottom, the `'a ref` type is a single field record.
-The unique field, called `contents` is marked using the `mutable` key word which means that its contents is updatable.
+Starting from the bottom, the `'a ref` type is a record with just a single field `contents` which is marked with the `mutable` key word.
+This means that the field can be updated.

-The `external ref : 'a -> 'a ref = "%makemutable"` means the function `ref` is not written in OCaml.
+The `external ref : 'a -> 'a ref = "%makemutable"` means the function `ref` is not written in OCaml, but that is implementation detail we do not care about in this tutorial.
+If interested, check the [Calling C Libraries](/docs/calling-c-libraries) tutorial to learn how to use OCaml foreign function interface.

 #### Any Record Can Have Mutable Fields